 Second, Sheldon et al. (2000) showed that intrinsic values had a significant positive effect on participant game-scores at the between-group level of analysis, and a significant negative effect on game-score at the within-group level of analysis, replicating the finding of Sheldon and McGregor (2000).
 Because of these largely canceling effects, intrinsic individuals fared no worse than extrinsic individuals, on average.
 Although this may not sound impressive, it was actually quite striking given the intrinsic types' much greater vulnerability to exploitation.
 By aggregating themselves into groups, they managed to completely mitigate this disadvantage.

 Despite the possible reducibility of group selection to inclusive fitness cited above, appeals to theoretical pluralism are generally for highlighting the heuristic values of the different ways of thinking, rather than maintaining them as separable.
 One advantage of the group-selection perspective is that in addition to clearly modeling the group-level benefit, it can also model the vulnerabilities of individuals within cooperative groups.
 For example, what happens to animals that readily perform the sentry duty, compared to animals that shirk this duty (i.e., "free riders" who do not contribute to the public good)?
 How bad does the within-group free rider problem have to get, before the between-group advantage disappears?
-In addition, the multi-level perspective allows for examination of possible interactions between within- and between-group variables.
+In addition, the multilevel perspective allows for examination of possible interactions between within- and between-group variables.
 For example, the within-group effectiveness of a particular individual strategy (e.g., Machiavellianism) may depend upon the particular group-type or context in which the person is nested (i.e., gullible versus savvy groups).
 Thus, regardless of the debate about theoretical reducibility, the group-selection way of thinking may be particularly useful for psychologists considering group composition and individual strategies within short-term settings.

 Another interesting ─ albeit controversial ─ idea in the area of evolution of cooperation in humans concerns purposive selection.
 Specifically, human purposes may have had an effect on natural selection processes in that the maintenance of cooperation in small groups would have required punishing cheaters and rewarding cooperators (Boehm, 2008).
 To the extent that these group processes of punishment and status conferral could influence reproductive success across generations (i.e., become a consistent environmental pressure), then one would expect them to provide a source of selection pressure that follows from the purpose of cooperation maintenance.
 Indeed, they do seem capable of this, as Boehm notes that political bullies are frequently the subjects of executions, and often the traits that stimulate social approval are willingness to share and cooperate (Boehm, 2008).
 It is important to note that this perspective, like the irreducible perspective on group selection, allows for unorthodox sources of evolutionary causality, which may be grounds for healthy skepticism.
 But those sources may also hold promise for better explaining the extent of cooperative tendencies and sanctioning processes evident in humans today, in particular.